cshoben/cs201-resources/installingSoftware.md

 You can type `/exit` to quit jshell in your terminal.

-## Installing Visual Studio Code

-At Duke we will use Visual Studio Code as the official development environment (IDE) for CompSci 201.
-In the past we have used Eclipse and IntelliJ, but we are switching to VS Code in Spring 2022.
-This portion of the guide was made possible with support from Raj Kundu (T'22).

-### Download Visual Studio Code

-You can download the latest version of Visual Studio Code at https://code.visualstudio.com/.
-The download instructions should be on the front page of the website.
-This should download a .exe file for Windows or a .zip file for Mac - follow the instructions given for [Windows](https://code.visualstudio.com/docs/setup/windows) or [Mac](https://code.visualstudio.com/docs/setup/mac).

 ### Launch and Configure Visual Studio Code
 After installation, you should be able to run Visual Studio Code and if so, you'll be greeted with a screen like the following.
 If you wish, you can further customize the screen (like the author has!) by going to File -> Preferences -> Settings.